inasafe/inasafe-doc/docs/source/user-docs/impact-function-docs/ITBFatalityFunction.rst

 This model was developed by Institut Teknologi Bandung (ITB) and implemented by Dr. Hadi Ghasemi, Geoscience Australia
 Algorithm:
-In this study, the same functional form as Allen (2009) is adopted to express fatality rate as a function of intensity (see Eq.
+In this study, the same functional form as Allen (2009) is adopted o express fatality rate as a function of intensity (see Eq.
 10 in the report).
-The Matlab built-in function (fminsearch) for the Nelder-Mead algorithm was used to estimate the model parameters.
-The objective function (L2G norm) that is minimised during the optimisation is the same as the one used by Jaiswal et al. (2010).
+The Matlab built-in function (fminsearch) for  Nelder-Mead algorithm was used to estimate the model parameters.
+The objective function (L2G norm) that is minimized during the optimisation is the same as the one used by Jaiswal et al. (2010).
-The coefficients used in the Indonesian model are x=0.62275231, y=8.03314466, zeta=2.15
+The coefficients used in the indonesian model are x=0.62275231, y=8.03314466, zeta=2.15

 Doc String
 ----------